 Current GW psychology PhD students may apply for the Richard Walk Dissertation Fellowship, which is funded by the Richard David Walk Endowment.
 Walk was a prominent developmental psychologist and a member of the Department of Psychological and Brain Sciences faculty.

 The fellowship awards $1,000 to help doctoral students complete their dissertation research.
 Funds may be applied toward participant incentives, travel, software, materials and other project-related costs.
 Applications are accepted on a rolling basis and should be emailed to the Department of Psychological and Brain Sciences.

 Research is one of GW’s top strategic initiatives, and the university accordingly offers several research funding opportunities to graduate students.

 Many psychology faculty members are active in mentoring student research and recognized for their productivity and expertise in their fields of study.
 Faculty serve as editors and reviewers for federal granting agencies, top professional journals and textbook publishers.
 They also represent the department at professional conferences around the world.

-The majority of Department of Psychology research funding comes from the National Institutes of Health, in particular the National Institute of Mental Health and the National Institute of Drug Abuse, and the National Science Foundation.
+The majority of Department of Psychological and Brain Sciences research funding comes from the National Institutes of Health, in particular the National Institute of Mental Health and the National Institute of Drug Abuse, and the National Science Foundation.
 Additionally, the GW Office of the Vice President for Research sponsors various intramural funding competitions and incentive programs to encourage research and scholarship at the university.